- Young Minds:

 - Your child’s teacher will have carefully checked on your child’s progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to close the gap between your child and their peers.

-- The class teacher will plan with you and the SENCO interventions to support your child’s learning.
+- The class teacher will plan interventions to support your child’s learning.
 These interventions will have clear targets to help your child make more progress.

 This type of support is available for children who have specific gaps in their understanding of a subject/area of learning.